But only 31% of 4th-graders and 30% of 8th-graders can read proficiently at grade level, according to the most recent national report card.

-Cognitive science research has shown us that Structured Literacy is the most effective way for ALL children to learn to read, including those with dyslexia and struggling readers.
+And yet the most popular reading programs in our schools are NOT backed by science.
+Decades of research shows us that Structured Literacy is the most effective way for ALL children to learn to read, including those with dyslexia and other learning disabilities.
+But there is a gap between research and practice.

 Until All Can Read